 - While receiving the SFS scholarship, a student must attend a residential (non-online) program in the University Park (UP) on a full-time basis.
 As SFS students have to take residential classes at UP, closely mentored by SFS faculty, currently, only full-time resident students at UP are eligible for this scholarship program.

-- While receiving the SFS scholarship, a student must be either: (1) a junior or senior-level undergraduate student (within two years of graduation), (2) an M.S. student (within two years of graduation), or (3) a Ph.D. student (within three years of graduation).
+- While receiving the SFS scholarship, a student must be either: (1) a junior or senior-level undergraduate student (within two years of graduation), (2) an M.S. student (within two years of graduation), or (3) a Ph.D. student (within four years of graduation).

 - A student is able to meet selection criteria for federal, state, or local government employment.
 As final job placement is likely to require a security clearance, each scholarship recipient may be required to undergo the background investigation required to obtain such a clearance.

 - A student should have a strong GPA for their major (approximately 3.3 or higher on a 4.0 scale).

 In return for receiving scholarship benefits, each scholarship recipient incurs two obligations:

 - During the summers while enrolled in the program, each student will be responsible for securing an internship position at a federal, state, or local government agency.
 Numerous resources are available to assist students in identifying and applying for internships.

 - Participate in monthly research and academic development meetings and/or seminars.
 Additional activities will be scheduled at the beginning of each academic semester.